José de Sousa: 2023

 De Sousa achieved his best world championship result at the 2023 World Championship by reaching the fourth round.
 Starting in the second round, he came back from 2–0 down to defeat Simon Whitlock 3–2.
 He produced another comeback victory in the third round, beating Ryan Searle 4–3 despite a 3–0 deficit to set up a fourth-round tie against world number one Gerwyn Price.
 De Sousa suffered a 4–1 defeat to Price.

 He reached a ranking final at Players Championship 10 but lost 8–3 to Dirk van Duijvenbode.

 2024

 De Sousa suffered a surprise early exit in the second round of the 2024 World Championship, losing 3–1 to qualifier Jeffrey de Graaf.
 In the opening round of the Belgian Darts Open, he faced 2024 World Championship runner-up Luke Littler in Littler's European Tour debut.
 De Sousa led 5–4 but missed two match darts, allowing Littler to win the match 6–5.

 De Sousa failed to qualify for a ranked major event in the second half of 2024, although he did qualify for the World Series Finals through the Tour Card Holder Qualifier.
 He lost 6–5 to Michael Smith in the first round.

 2025

 For the first time since 2018, De Sousa failed to qualify for the 2025 PDC World Championship, having dropped outside the top 32 in the PDC Order of Merit ranking, and not progressing through the Tour Card Holder Qualifier.

+2026

+De Sousa qualified for the 2026 PDC World Championship, via the Tour Card Holder Qualifier this time around.
+He was eliminated in the first round to Ricardo Pietreczko 3–1.

+The result meant he had to go to Q-School in January to try and retain his Tour Card for the 2026 season, after finishing 82nd on the PDC Order of Merit but was not successful.

+After Q-School was completed, De Sousa turned his attentions to the PDC Challenge Tour.